-If you get time we also recommend exploring the Mall of the Emirates.
+If you get time we also recommend adding a trip to the Mall of the Emirates to your 2 day Dubai itinerary.
 It is home to over 600 retail outlets as well as Ski Dubai.
 It is a large indoor ski resort offering skiing and snowboarding lessons, and to be honest it is a welcome relief from the heat outside.
 Due to the heat residents flock to the malls especially in the summer months.

 If you are visiting Dubai with your significant other here are some of the most romantic things to do, to add to your 2 day Dubai itinerary.

-- Go on a desert safari (if you have more than 2 days you can actually do an overnight one)
+Desert Safari’s are all the rage in Dubai.
+And if you have more than 2 days you can actually do an overnight one!

-Things you should know before you go to Dubai
+Things you should know before you plan your 2 days in Dubai

 It might sound obvious but Dubai has a zero tolerance policy on drugs.
 This includes your usual narcotics but also some that are legal in your own country.
 A big example is codeine.
 Whilst it is legal in the UK it definitely is not in Dubai.
 We also read a story of a tourist who arrived in Dubai with poppy seeds on his clothes.
 These had come from eating a bread roll in an airport abroad.
 He was allegedly imprisoned.
 It is clearly no joke.
 If you have prescription medicine that you are bringing always bring a doctor’s note, and check what you can and can’t bring into the country.
 Otherwise you could end up in serious trouble .
 If in doubt, leave it out.